ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 #### Things you should know about the Pony cycle detector

 * The `cycle detector`s job is to identify and reap dead actors (including cycles of actors that are all dead)
+* The `cycle detector` will periodically ask actors if they are blocked
-* Every actor will send `block` messages to the `cycle detector` when it thinks it has no work left to do
+* Every actor will respond with a `block` message to the `cycle detector` when it thinks it has no work left to do
 * Every actor will send `unblock` messages to the `cycle detector` when it receives new work after it has already sent a block message
 * The `cycle detector` will use the `block` and `unblock` messages along with actor dependencies tracked by the garbage collector to determine which actors or cycles of actors are dead and can never receive new work
 * Once the `cycle detector` identifies dead actors, it will finalize and reap them freeing any memory used by them to be reused for other purposes